 Everyone loves a good British period TV show, so it’s no surprise the gritty crime family drama Peaky Blinders (aired on BBC America and Netflix) has proven extremely popular.

-With their stylish tweed, period flat caps, and those snazzy pocket watches, the crime lords of Peaky Blinders certainly look like men who get things done.
+With their stylish tweed jackets, period flat caps, and those snazzy pocket watches, the crime lords of Peaky Blinders certainly look like men who get things done.
 And while we’re not advocating running your own crime ring, there’s nothing wrong with channeling the confidence of a dapper Edwardian criminal.
 Picking a classy pocket watch is a great place to start – read on to discover how to choose and wear one with style.

 Who were the Peaky Blinders?